Kanrin Maru

 Kanrin Maru, as a screw-driven steam warship, represented a new technological advance in warship design which had been introduced in the West only ten years earlier with HMS Rattler (1843).
-The ship was built by Fop Smit's in Kinderdijk, the Netherlands later known as L. Smit en Zoon.
+The ship was built by Fop Smit in Kinderdijk, the Netherlands (later known as L. Smit en Zoon).
 The virtually identical screw-steamship with schooner-rig Bali of the Dutch navy was also built here in 1856.
 She allowed Japan to get its first experience with some of the newest advances in ship design.